-Professor Josh Blackman has explained that "Rule 8.4(g) is unprecedented, as it extends a disciplinary committee's jurisdiction to conduct merely 'related to the practice of law,' with only the most tenuous connection to representation of clients, a lawyer's fitness, or the administration of justice."
-26
+Professor Josh Blackman has explained that "Rule 8.4(g) is unprecedented, as it extends a disciplinary committee's jurisdiction to conduct merely 'related to the practice of law,' with only the most tenuous connection to representation of clients, a lawyer's fitness, or the administration of justice."26

-Professor Michael S. McGinniss, the Dean of the University of North Dakota School of Law who teaches professional responsibility, warns against "the widespread ideological myopia about what it truly means to have a diverse and inclusive profession."
-He explains that a genuinely "diverse and inclusive profession . . . does not mean silencing or chilling diverse viewpoints on controversial moral issues on the basis that such expression manifests 'bias or prejudice,' is 'demeaning' or 'derogatory' because disagreement is deemed offensive, or is considered intrinsically 'harmful' or as reflecting adversely on the 'fitness' of the speaker."
-His article catalogues the many problems that ABA Model Rule 8.4(g) raises for lawyers who hold unpopular political or religious viewpoints.
+Professor Michael S. McGinniss, the Dean of the University of North Dakota School of Law who teaches professional responsibility, warns against "the widespread ideological myopia about what it truly means to have a diverse and inclusive profession" that seems to be an impetus for ABA Model Rule 8.4(g).27 He explains that a genuinely "diverse and inclusive profession . . . does not mean silencing or chilling diverse viewpoints on controversial moral issues on the basis that such expression manifests 'bias or prejudice,' is 'demeaning' or 'derogatory' because disagreement is deemed offensive, or is considered intrinsically 'harmful' or as reflecting adversely on the 'fitness' of the speaker."28

-In a thorough examination of the model rule's legislative history, practitioners Andrew Halaby and Brianna Long conclude that ABA Model Rule 8.4(g) "is riddled with unanswered questions, including but not limited to uncertainties as to the meaning of key terms, how it interplays with other provisions of the Model Rules, and what disciplinary sanctions should apply to a violation; as well as due process and First Amendment free expression infirmities."
-They recommend that "jurisdictions asked to adopt it should think long and hard about whether such a rule can be enforced, constitutionally or at all."
-They conclude that "the new model rule cannot be considered a serious suggestion of a workable rule of professional conduct to which real world lawyers may be fairly subjected."
+In a thorough examination of the rule's legislative history, practitioners Andrew Halaby and Brianna Long conclude that ABA Model Rule 8.4(g) "is riddled with unanswered questions, including but not limited to uncertainties as to the meaning of key terms, how it interplays with other provisions of the Model Rules, and what disciplinary sanctions should apply to a violation; as well as due process and First Amendment free expression infirmities."29 They recommend that "jurisdictions asked to adopt it should think long and hard about whether such a rule can be enforced, constitutionally or at all."30 They conclude that "the new model rule cannot be considered a serious suggestion of a workable rule of professional conduct to which real world lawyers may be fairly subjected."31